gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

   LanguageContext
 }
 ```
-We'll need a way to actually use our context in our app.
+We'll need a way to actually use the context in our app.
 So, we'll expose the `LanguageContext` in an `index` file.

 ---
 In order for Gatsby to understand our plugin, we'll need to do two things:

-1. Compile our `es6` JavaScript into plain, vanilla JavaScript.
+1. Compile our `es6` Javascript into plain, vanilla Javascript.
 2. Specify where the files will go.

 We can setup [Babel](https://babeljs.io/) to do both of these things.
 First let's install some packages: